uyuni-project/sumaform/README.md

 ## Advanced use

-- To run the Cucumber testsuite for Uyuni or SUSE Manager, see [README_TESTING.md](README_TESTING.md)
+- To run the Cucumber testsuite for Uyuni or SUSE Multi-Linux Manager, see [README_TESTING.md](README_TESTING.md)
 - For any other use, please see [README_ADVANCED.md](README_ADVANCED.md)

 ## I have a problem!